yeonsoochung/electricity-sources-usa/README.md

 To avoid posting any keys and credentials, I only uploaded the Python script for my Airflow DAG, SQL queries, and the docker-compose yaml file.

-My interactive Power BI report, with data extracted on Feb.
-10, 2025, can be viewed here: https://app.powerbi.com/view?r=eyJrIjoiZmVjN2IzYmEtOTYyOC00OWY2LTk5ODgtY2IyMTQzYWFmYTgyIiwidCI6ImJlMjI4MDdiLTI1OTEtNDBkNy1iYmI2LTBkYTg0ZDMxYWNmNyIsImMiOjN9
+My interactive Power BI report can be viewed here (updated Mar.
+4, 2025): https://app.powerbi.com/view?r=eyJrIjoiNzA4NjU4MjMtMzJhMi00NWExLWFhZTktNzJiMjM3ZWIxNDgwIiwidCI6ImJlMjI4MDdiLTI1OTEtNDBkNy1iYmI2LTBkYTg0ZDMxYWNmNyIsImMiOjN9

-There is a few-month lag in EIA's data updates, so the PBI report contains data up through Nov.
-2024.
+There is a few-month lag in EIA's data updates that is reflected in the report's date range.

-The report's pbix file can be downloaded here: https://drive.google.com/file/d/11DmhhXnnlpBwjaqlRQdvDrmg01Zsc-Zf
+The report's pbix file can be downloaded here: https://drive.google.com/file/d/1DUjGWPoMX2dukYVakma7DeV6OAOuguwh

 Below is an image of my report: